mobile app bar

 Formula 1, Grand Prix San Marino 1991, Imola, 28 04 1991 McLaren Box Emerson Fittipaldi Ron Dennis, McLaren Ayrton Senna

-Emerson Fittipaldi remains one of the few F1 champions who tasted success even after hopping the pond and competing in IndyCar.
-One of Brazil’s greatest-ever, he would have loved to go up against three-time F1 champion Ayrton Senna at one point in their career, but involvement from former McLaren team principal Ron Dennis stopped that from materializing.
+Emerson Fittipaldi is one of the few F1 champions who tasted success after hopping the pond to compete in IndyCar.
+One of Brazil’s greatest-ever, he almost had the chance to go up against three-time F1 champion Ayrton Senna at one point.
+But Ron Dennis, Senna’s boss at McLaren at the time, stopped that duel in its tracks.

-Since Fittipaldi and Senna were from two very different eras, their paths never coincided in F1.
-By the time Senna debuted in 1984, Fittipaldi had already been gone for four years.
-However, he wasn’t done with racing by any means and was making waves in IndyCar in the United States.
-That’s where they had a chance to clash wheels in 1993.
+By the time Senna made his F1 debut in 1984, Fittipaldi had already left.
+However, he wasn’t done with racing and was making waves in IndyCar in the United States.
+That’s where the two had a chance to clash wheels in 1993.

 Dennis’ task of managing the star in Senna

-Senna was one of the greatest in F1 history, but undoubtedly very difficult to manage.
-His competitiveness demanded the team’s 100% in every race of every season, which of course was welcome for most.
-But on the other hand, his star power and commercial appeal made him a very expensive driver to keep.
+Senna’s competitiveness demanded the team’s 100% in every race of every season.
+That’s a welcome trait, for sure.
+But his star power and commercial appeal also made him a very expensive driver to keep.

-Senna had driven for Toleman and Lotus before moving to McLaren and quickly formed a close relationship with Dennis.
-Alain Prost, a two-time World Champion then, was already on the team and demanded to be the number one driver, as did Senna.
+Senna had driven for Toleman and Lotus before moving to McLaren in 1988.
+He quickly formed a close relationship with Dennis.
+Alain Prost, a two-time World Champion then, was already on the team.
+He demanded to be the number one driver, as did Senna.

-As such, Dennis had to carefully keep both happy and ruled with an iron fist at times to put things in order.
-Ultimately, things broke down and Prost, despite winning the 1989 title, left McLaren to drive for Ferrari.
+Dennis had to try and keep both happy, and ruled with an iron fist at times to put things in order.
+Ultimately, things broke down and Prost, despite winning the 1989 title, left for Ferrari.
 Senna stayed back, but not so easily.

-McLaren did present the late great Brazilian driver with a great car that helped him win three Championships, but Senna demanded a lot of money — reported to be $5 million for just five races.
-After the British team’s performance wore off, Senna joined Williams in 1994, which turned out to be his last team in F1.
+McLaren did present the Brazilian with a great car that helped him win three Championships.
+But Senna demanded a lot of money too — reported to be $5 million for just five races.
+After the British team’s performance waned, Senna joined Williams in 1994, which sadly turned out to be his last team in F1.

 Post Edited By:Vidit Dhawan